Swimming enclosures

 This swimming lagoon is located on the Broadwater foreshore near the corner of Broad Street and Marine Parade at Labrador.
 The enclosure is adjacent to the Charis Seafood Market and offers barbecue facilities nearby.

-For fishing enthusiasts, the area provides access to a boat ramp and fishing spots.
 Harley Park swimming lagoon is flood-lit in the evenings for the convenience of patrons.

 The HOTA Parklands swimming lagoon is located behind the City's Council Chambers, off Bundall Road.
 The lagoon offers a sheltered swimming environment with adjacent beach and recreational areas.
 Surrounding amenities include toilets and showers, picnic areas with barbecues and shaded seating.
 For more information on the facilities available, visit the HOTA Parklands page.